 I’m interested to know how these reports affect your confidence as a consumer and how you think this affects the residential resale market.
 Let me know what you think.

-On average the building process can take six months and throughout that time period a lot of things are going on.
+On average the building process can take six months and throughout that time period a lot of things are going on, but you’ll eventually bring your New Home in Charlotte NC to the future.
 There are contract negotiations, selections, progress meetings, walk-throughs and eventually (hopefully) the closing.